kankanar/THMS-2023/README.md

 The code for this part can be found in the folder **DDU-NET**.
 To prepare the data, we provided the code `generateDataForUnet.m` which will convert the data into the above file structure.
 Then you should run the `maindensedilatedunet.py` for training and generating the segmentation results.
 The code `segmentAndCropData.m` is responsible for segmenting the hands using the generated mask in the previous step and taking a tight crop around the hand region after segmentation for the gesture recognition step.

+## Step 2: Structurally incoherent nonnegative matrix factorization (SINMF) for hand gesture classification:
+This was mainly developed using MATLAB.
+Thw code are given in **SINMF** folder.
+### Phase 1: CNN training
+The sample code for CNN training using MATLAB is given in `finetuneVGG16.m`.
+You can also modify the specified architecture according to your requirements.
+For this particular project, we tried a couple of other architectures (please see the experimental section in the paper for complete details) and found that VGG19 works best.
+You need to provide training and test folders where images are divided into subfolders according to the class.
+Once the training is done, save the model for feature extraction from training and testing images.
+### Phase 2: Feature extraction:
+The sample code for feature extraction is given in the `extractFeatures.m`.
+Once CNN training is done, CNN features are extracted from training and testing images.
+These are converted into a data matrix for the SINMF part.
+### Phase 3: SINMF
+The sample code for baseline using only NMF is given in `nmf_cnn_matlab.m` and the sample code for SINMF is given in the `sinmf_cnn_matlab.m`.
+In both cases you need to provide the features extracted from images for further training.